 Another fun local app I enjoy

-I discovered Next Door while looking for selling apps.
-Although I haven’t had luck selling on it, it’s a great app for staying in touch with locals to find out what’s going on in your community.
+I discovered Next Door while looking for selling apps and I was able to sell and give away items using it. it’s a great app for staying in touch with neighbors to find out what’s going on in your community.
 People report lost dogs and cats, ask for recommendations like the best hairdresser in the neighborhood, warn about prowlers they’ve seen, power outages, and talk about local businesses.
 It’s a clever way to connect with others nearby especially if there’s an emergency.
 You can find it in your smartphone’s app store and download it on your phone.

 Here’s an example of what it looks like.

-There are other selling apps that I haven’t tried yet including eBay, Oodle, Varage Sale, etc., but I can only keep track of so much at a time.
-Do you have a favorite app to sell your possessions?
+There are other selling apps that I haven’t tried yet, but I can only keep track of so much at a time.
+Do you have a favorite app to help you unclutter your life?
 I’d love to know about them.

 Please leave a comment below.